Meet the team

 Registered Osteopath & Physiotherapist BSc (Hons)

-Claire Slater-Gallon is a physiotherapist and osteopath.
-She finds that the two disciplines really compliment each other.
+Claire Slater-Gallon is the founder of Get Strong physio, she is a physiotherapist, osteopath and a strength and conditioning coach level 4.
+She finds that the three disciplines really compliment each other.
 "Because I am both a physio and an osteopath, I always get asked what the difference is, the short answer is, the two disciplines use slightly different techniques for example, physiotherapists may use more exercise therapy and osteopaths may use more joint mobilisations".
 The long answer can be found here.

-Having worked in the Kew and Richmond area for over 10 years Claire sees a lot of runners and has a keen interest in treating running injuries especially foot and ankle problems.
+Having worked in the Kew and Richmond area for over 10 years Claire sees a lot of runners and has a keen interest in treating running injuries especially foot and ankle problems, and knee pain and injuries, such as ACL issues, and the rehab post injury or surgery.
+Claire has recently completed a Level 4 Strength and Conditioning qualification and recommends booking personal training with her to get strong your way, for your goals.

 I believe that the feet and toes play an essential part in your overall movement.
 There are many bones and joints in the feet and they each need movement.
 When they move well they are strong enough to walk, run, jump and stop you from falling.
 When they don't move well or you aren't connected to them, they become weak and it can effect your overall movement and stability.